 Any waste or unwanted items left by a tenant vacating a property becomes Trade Waste.
 It is the duty of the landlord to ensure its safe and correct removal.

-Your responsibility as a landlord
+Your waste responsibilities as a landlord

 As a landlord, it is your responsibility to ensure: